betamoojw/display/README.md

-Thanks, Clyde and everyone from the ESPHome Discord, for helping me with the project!
+Thanks, [сlydebarrow](https://github.com/clydebarrow) and everyone from the ESPHome Discord, for helping me with the project!